jitmondal1/BruteForceX/README.md

 ## Features:
 - Brute-force attacks on SSH, FTP, and MySQL login protocols.
 - Crack password hashes, including MD5, SHA1, SHA256, and more.
-- User-configurable attack settings such as wordlist selection and threading.
-- Easy-to-use command-line interface.
-- Open-source and actively maintained.

 ## Table of Contents:
 - [Installation](#installation)